arkinmodi/Mastermind-Board-Game/README.md

 # Mastermind Board Game
-Mastermind is a code-breaking game for two players.
+Mastermind is a code-breaking game.

 ## Game Rules
 The codemaker chooses a pattern of four code pegs.
 For this implementation